By Jonathon Ludwig

 With President Trump’s immanent repeal of NAFTA first announced last year and accelerating fast, rather than celebrate the return to agro-industrial growth programs defined by sovereign nation states not experienced since the long night of Globalization began in the early 1970s, soft minded subjects across Canada have instead been induced by a concerted media effort to defend NAFTA against Trump’s United States!
 In a relatively short span of time, many formerly rational Canadians have been induced en masse to act as enforcers of the establishment.
 This mob anger being invoked against Trump has been punctuated by a highly publicized 32 page complaint lodged to the World Trade Organization by the Canadian government on January 9th, accusing the United States of disobeying World Trade Organization (WTO) rules on a number of levels, citing over 200 cases, many of which are not related to Canada, but to China, India, Brazil and Europe.

 By apparently standing up for China against the “big bad USA”, Canadian technocrats managing the instruments of governance have also revealed a desperate fear of having lost the trust and favor of the country which is leading the world into a new paradigm of global cooperation, respect for sovereignty and the general welfare.
-Since the December 2017 snubbing of Justin Trudeau in Beijing (who quickly learned that the Chinese no longer welcome a “special relationship” with Canada or the Canada-China Free Trade Agreement), it has increasingly become apparent that China’s leadership has instead put its trust into Russia, the BRICS and the United States and has left the British Empire’s monarchical assets out to hang.
+Since the December 2017 snubbing of Justin Trudeau in Beijing (who quickly learned that the Chinese no longer welcome a “special relationship” with Canada or the Canada-China Free Trade Agreement), it has increasingly become apparent that China’s leadership has instead put its trust into Russia and the BRICS.
+With that commitment, Xi Jinping has committed to helping the United States of Donald Trump to break free of the British Imperial assets and join the New Silk Road.

 This WTO complaint not only expresses an acceptance that the upcoming January 23-28 NAFTA talks in Montreal are foredoomed to failure, but re-orients the entire Anglo-Canadian political agenda in overt opposition to the United States of Donald Trump.
 It indicates a shift in policy orientation from one of “trying to salvage” NAFTA with the compromise of a “new socially friendly NAFTA” advocated by Freeland and Trudeau, towards a refurbished policy of outright belligerence towards a United States that refuses to play the Anglo-Canadian liberal game any longer.